 The unaudited pro forma condensed consolidated financial statements of Targa Resources Corp., formerly Targa Resources Investments Inc., ("TRC") as of September 30, 2010, for the year ended December 31, 2009, and for the nine months ended September 30, 2010 are based upon the historical audited and unaudited financial statements of TRC, as adjusted for the transactions discussed in more detail in the notes accompanying these pro forma financial statements.
-The unaudited pro forma condensed consolidated financial statements should be read in conjunction with the notes accompanying these unaudited pro forma condensed consolidated financial statements and related notes of TRC set forth elsewhere in this prospectus.
+The unaudited pro forma condensed consolidated financial statements should be read in conjunction with the notes accompanying these unaudited pro forma condensed consolidated financial statements and with the historical consolidated financial statements and related notes of TRC set forth elsewhere in this prospectus.